menu

 The Cathedrals are also home to larger marine species, like eagle rays and reef sharks.
 You may be lucky enough to see a pod of Hawaiian spinner dolphins, usually made of hundreds or thousands of individuals, swimming overhead like I did (yes, I cried into my mask!).
 During the winter months, from December to April, the Cathedrals become even more enchanting as humpback whales migrate to the warm Hawaiian waters.
 Hearing humpback whale song under water was one of the best parts of my dive!

-Which dive shop should I go out with in Maui, Hawaii?
+What’s the best dive shop in Maui, Hawaii?

-While I was in Maui, I did several days of diving with the Dive Maui dive shop.
-I did a couple of shore dives at Mala Wharf (the MOST sea turtles I’ve ever seen, swooping in and out of a cleaning station) and my dives at the Cathedrals.
+While I was in Maui, I did several days of diving with Dive Maui, and I couldn’t have been happier with this entire experience!
+I did a couple of shore dives at Mala Wharf (the MOST sea turtles I’ve ever seen, swooping in and out of a cleaning station) and all my dives at the Cathedrals with them.

 I can’t recommend Dive Maui enough!
-The trip was super organized, the dive briefing was thorough, they followed dive safety rules to the letter, all the equipment I needed to rent was in tip top shape, and all of the dive masters were really knowledgable and fun!
+The trip was super organized, the team was excited and welcoming, the dive briefing was thorough, they followed dive safety rules to the letter, the equipment to rent was in tip top shape, and all of the dive masters were really knowledgable and fun!
 Check out their IG here.

 Leave a Reply